sageil/Turbo-esbuild-monorepo-starter-template/README.md

 - `pnpm lint-format`: Start linting and formatting on all projects within the monorepo
 - `pnpm lint-format:fix`: Apply linting and formating fixing on all projects within the monorepo
 - `pnpm format:fix`: Apply prettier formating and applying prettier fixes on all projects within the monorepo
-- `pnpm docs-all`: Start typedoc on all projects within the monorepo in directory called `docs` in the root of your monorepo
+- `pnpm gendocs`: Start typedoc on all projects within the monorepo in directory called `docs` in the root of your monorepo

 ### Using taskfile to build your services using docker